cavemanpi/net-kubernetes/README.md

 # COPYRIGHT AND LICENSE

-This software is Copyright (c) 2015 by Dave Mueller.
+This software is Copyright (c) 2015 by Liquid Web Inc.

 This is free software, licensed under: